By: Boxer Exteriors • May 12, 2025 • 11 min. read

 - Barriers: Natural barriers such as tree cover can reduce the impact of hailstones on a roof.
 Conversely, the lack of barriers leaves roofs more vulnerable to direct hail hits.

-In Illinois, understanding the factors that contribute to hail damage on roofs is crucial due to the state’s vulnerability to severe weather events.
-Wind conditions, hailstone characteristics, roofing materials, and natural barriers all play a role in the extent of damage incurred.
-Homeowners and building managers in Illinois should specifically consider these factors when selecting materials for roofing and planning landscape features to enhance protection.
-This proactive approach not only preserves the structural integrity of buildings in Illinois but also minimizes repair costs following hailstorms.
+Understanding the factors that contribute to hail damage on roofs is crucial due to the region’s vulnerability to severe weather.
+Wind conditions, hailstone characteristics, roofing materials, and natural barriers all influence the extent of damage.
+Homeowners and building managers should consider these factors when selecting roofing materials and planning landscape features to enhance protection.
+This proactive approach not only preserves the structural integrity of buildings in Chicagoland but also reduces repair costs after hailstorms.

 Types of Hail Damage

-Hail damage in Illinois varies widely, primarily categorized into functional and cosmetic types.
+Hail damage in Chicagoland generally falls into two categories: functional and cosmetic.
 Functional damage compromises a roof’s structural integrity, leading to problems like leaks and impaired insulation, which necessitates immediate repairs.
 Conversely, cosmetic damage does not affect the roof’s functionality but impacts the aesthetic appeal and possibly the property’s value.
 The extent of damage typically correlates with hail size, ranging from minimal effects from pea-sized hail to severe destruction from hailstones the size of golf balls or larger, which can puncture and split shingles.

 - Functional vs. Cosmetic Damage: Functional damage affects the integrity and lifespan of the roof, leading to leaks and insulation problems.
 Cosmetic damage, while less impacting on the roof’s performance, can significantly reduce a home’s curb appeal and potentially its market value.